 The amount of magma that is stored in the upper layer of the Earth’s crust determines the frequency and magnitude of volcanic eruptions.
 Small eruptions that erupt less than one cubic kilometre of material occur very frequently (daily to yearly), whilst the largest eruptions that erupt hundreds of cubic kilometres of material are infrequent, with hundreds of thousands of years between them.

-Co-author of the study Dr Wim Degruyter, from Cardiff University’s School of Earth and Ocean Sciences, said: “Our current understanding tells us that hot magma can be injected from the Earth’s lower crust into colder surroundings near the surface.
+Co-author of the study Dr Wim Degruyter, from Cardiff University’s School of Earth and Environmental Sciences, said: “Our current understanding tells us that hot magma can be injected from the Earth’s lower crust into colder surroundings near the surface.
 At this point, the magma can either erupt or cool down to such a point that the magma solidifies and an eruption does not occur.”

 “Up until now, this theory hasn’t been able to explain how the magma can maintain its heat in these near-surface reservoirs and thus produce extremely powerful eruptions.”